walid-mashal/telecom-knowledge-base/README.md

 A trunk group is a set of trunks bundled together to handle large volumes of calls between two points (for example, between two exchanges or a PBX and the PSTN).
 The network can route calls over any available trunk in the group, improving capacity, efficiency, and redundancy.

+## SDR (Special Drawing Rights)

+SDR is used as a standard international value unit for setting spectrum fees, license charges, and regulatory penalties.
+SDR is created by the International Monetary Fund (IMF).
+SDR is not a currency and its value is derived from a basket of five major currencies such as the US dollar, Euro, Chinese renminbi, Japanese yen, and British pound sterling.
+The value of 1 SDR equals 1.42 USD at the time or writing this article.